 The simplicity and boldness of the design, combined with its religious significance, make the Saudi flag one of the most recognizable and unique national flags in the world.

-Usage and Significance of the Saudi Arabian Flag
+Usage and significance of the Saudi Arabian flag

 The flag of Saudi Arabia holds immense religious and national importance.
 It is prominently displayed on government buildings, schools, and during national and religious celebrations.
 Due to the sacred nature of the Shahada, the flag is never flown at half-mast, even during periods of mourning.
 Instead, a plain green flag is used in such instances.